Arthritis app aims to boost drug safety skills

 Summary

-This study tests whether a smartphone app can help people with rheumatoid arthritis, spondyloarthritis, or psoriatic arthritis learn how to use their medications more safely.
-About 144 adults will either use the app or receive standard care with access to an information website.
-The main goal is to see if the app improves safety skills after 6 months.
+This study tests whether a smartphone app can help people with rheumatoid arthritis, spondyloarthritis, or psoriatic arthritis learn how to use their anti-rheumatic drugs more safely.
+About 144 adults will either use the app or receive standard care with a website.
+The goal is to see if the app improves safety skills and medication adherence over six months.

 Disclaimer